 According to an inscription pasted to the inside cover of the manuscript, the manuscript was obtained by the 3rd Earl of Lichfield (d.
 1743) who gave it to Reverend Thomas Phillips (d.
 1774) who donated it to the English Jesuit college at Liège on 20 June 1769.
 Since 1769 the manuscript was owned by the Society of Jesus (British Province), and for most of this period was in the library of Stonyhurst College, Lancashire, successor to the Liège college.
 In 1979 the Society of Jesus placed the manuscript on loan to the British Library.

 ♦ In July 2011 the British Library launched a campaign to raise £9,000,000 to buy the manuscript from the Society of Jesus (British Province), and on April 16, 2012 they announced that the purchase had been completed.
-A video showing the manuscript and describing the acquisition was available from the BBC website at this link: http://www.bbc.co.uk/news/entertainment-arts-17732310 .
+To launch their campaign the British Library produced the following video.
+Beneath that is a news video broadcast after the purchase was successful.